UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ## 6  10423-37-7    235.286 -0.8836764
 ```

-We these views, we can see that this dataset contains information on 6955 chemicals (rows), that are again represented by DTXSIDs.
+We can see that this dataset contains information on 6955 chemicals (rows), that are again represented by DTXSIDs.
 In this file, we will use data within the 'LD50_LM' column, which represents the -log10 of the millimolar LD50.
 LD stands for 'Lethal Dose'.
 The LD50 value is the dose of substance given all at once which causes the death of 50% of a group of test animals.
 The lower the LD50 in mg/kg, the more toxic that substance is.

-#### Important notes on units
+#### Important Notes on Units
 In modeling studies, the convention is to convert toxicity values expressed as mg per unit into their molar or millimolar values and then to convert these to the base 10 logarithm.
 To increase clarity when plotting, such that higher toxicities would be expressed by higher values, the negative logarithm is then taken.
 For example, substance DTXSID00142939 has a molecular weight of 99.089 (grams per mole) and a LD50 of 32 mg/kg.
 This would be converted to a toxicity value of 32/99.089 = 0.322942 mmol/kg.
 The logarithm of that would be -0.4908755.
 By convention, the negative logarithm of the millimolar concentration would then be used i.e. -log[mmol/kg].
 This conversion has been used to create the LD50_LM values in the acute toxicity dataset.